They hold and feed me like a neonate.

 She said death had been so unfair to her and had refused to reach out for her.
 She sang her words and we listened with teary eyes.

 Yes, we felt her pain when no amount of consolation from us could calm her.
-We told her that old age was a gift from God and we that wished to live as long as her.
+We told her that old age was a gift from God and that we wished to live as long as her.
 She said we shouldn’t dream for that.
 She said her state was a horrible one, that she saw her dead friends around.

 It’s the irony of life.